Garden-AI/garden/docs/architecture_overview.md

 ---
 ## Overview

-The Garden project is structured around four core concepts: `Gardens`, `Pipelines`, `steps`, and `Models`.
+The Garden project is structured around three core concepts: `Gardens`, `Pipelines`, and `steps`.
 Each of these is represented by one or more classes in our SDK.

-Broadly speaking, `step` and `Model` are lower-level abstractions for users to bring existing work into our system (but won't necessarily be made easily available to other users).
+Broadly speaking, `step`s are lower-level abstractions for users to bring existing work into our system (but won't necessarily be made easily available to other users).
 The higher-level  `Garden` and `Pipeline` objects define the *citable* and *reproducible* end products, and enable users to discover/share scientific work.

 ### [Steps](Steps.md)